The Christopher Cadbury Wetland Reserve at Upton Warren

 Entry fee£3 permit available on site or from the Trust offices at Lower Smite Farm in advance

-Parking informationThe Flashes - Apr-Sep 9am-8pm; Oct-Mar 9am-4pm - Gates will be locked at all other times, do not park elsewhere, pedestrian access through the Sailing Centre car park is available at all times.
+Parking informationThe Flashes - Apr-Sep 9am-8pm; Oct-Mar 9am-4pm (Gates locked at all other times, do not park elsewhere).
 The Moors car park is open at all times.

 Wheelchair access to North Moors hide and to two hides at The Moors along stoned track via a padlocked barrier; please contact Trust for access info.
 Steps to boardwalk and hide at The Flashes.
 Please use paths and hides provided; straying from these can disturb the birds.
 Boardwalk, bridges & paths can be muddy & slippery when wet.